 How do Class Members Certify a Class Action Lawsuit?

 Class certification and class action law are complicated per federal rules on civil procedure in federal court.
 The law firm representing you must have a good grasp of class action law, civil procedure, and related federal rules on class actions and class action litigation strategy.
-Many a law firms
+Many law firms

 have bumbled class actions because they don’t understand this breed of action lawsuit.

 In class action lawsuits, the class representative or lead plaintiff must get the entire group (the representative plaintiff and other class members) certified.
-Otherwise, the class action complaint will fail and the entire class will miss out a class action settlement.
+Otherwise, the class action complaint will fail and the entire class will miss out on a class action settlement.

 So how do you get certified?
 A class action lawsuit must establish four points to obtain certification status: